vimeo/leaderelection/README.md

 The `TermLength` is the length of time that a leader acquires leadership for, and the length of any extension.
-This duration should be long enough to get useful work done, but short enough that you won't have a problem if the leader dies and no one takes over the remainder of the leas term.
+This duration should be long enough to get useful work done, but short enough that you won't have a problem if the leader dies and no one takes over the remainder of the lease term.
 The `Config.Acquire` method takes care of extending the lease twice per term to reduce the likelihood of spuriously losing the lock.

-`MaxClockSkew` is specifies the corrections added to and subtracted from sleeps and leases to account for a lack of perfect synchronization among the clocks of all candidates.
+`MaxClockSkew` specifies the corrections added to and subtracted from sleeps and leases to account for a lack of perfect synchronization among the clocks of all candidates.